jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 What can ordinary people do?

 In _Techvolution_, we'll see everyone on Main Street has a big choice to make.
 We can either pick a side in the increasingly nasty Left/Right war.
 Or, we can start funding, making, and using apps and electronics custom designed to solve our everyday problems.
-But before the middle-class can choose the better option and reach for the incredible power of modern technology, we'll need to believe in a new philosophy.
+But before the middle-class can choose the better option and reach for the incredible power of modern technology, we'll need to redefine what's good and bad in our politics by adopting a new philosophy.

 Here it is.